Learn how to keep chickens in your own backyard in Cyprus for healthy farm fresh eggs every day.

 Of course, we haven't had difficulties like health problems yet!

-Tip: Just don't forget to get hold of a decent how to keep chickens book like the one below.
+Tip: Just don't forget to get hold of a decent how to keep chickens book like the The Right Way to Keep Chickens.

 Related Pages to How to Keep Chickens for Self Sufficiency: